 Location and time: The completed ballot must either be delivered to the clerk no later than election day or postmarked no later than election day and received by the municipal clerk no later than 4:00 p.m. on the Friday after the election.

 Early voting qualifications: Early voting is available in the form of in person absentee voting.
-You can request an absentee ballot in person at your municipal clerk's office up until 5:00 pm on the day before the election.
-The completed ballot must be received by the municipal clerk no later than the day of the election so that it can be delivered to the polling location by 8:00 pm.
+You can request an absentee ballot in person at your municipal clerk's office up until 5:00 pm on the Friday before the election.

 Deciding how to vote: http://www.votesmart.org/